Guidelines for laboratories seeking accreditation for SNP-based genotyping and STR microsatellite-based parentage testing in cattle

 - Name of all microsatellites typed on all animals (marker set I) and of the additional ones assayed in the case of unresolved parentage (marker set II) is to be declared, as well as the number of animals typed in the last two years.

-- Minimum requirement is the use on all animals typed of the complete set of 9 micorsatellites recommended by ISAG (see Annex III).
+- Minimum requirement is to use the complete set of 12 microsatellites recommended by ISAG (see Annex III) on all animals typed

 - Exclusion probability (2 parents and 1 parent) of each and every marker and of complete marker sets is to be calculated and declared.

 - The type of population and the number of animals used for computations are to be described.
 ICAR recommends using Holstein as reference when possible.
 The ICAR Committee of Experts will evaluate that an appropriate PE is reached for accreditation, on the basis of the population analyzed.